apache/causeway-site/content/getting-started/simple-archetype.md

-Title: ToDo App (Quickstart) Archetype
+Title: Simple Archetype

-The todo app (quickstart) archetype will generate a reasonably complete application for tracking to-do items, based around a single domain class `ToDoItem` and repository, `ToDoItems`.

-While not quite a "kitchen-sink" example (there is, after all, just a single domain class), the app nevertheless demonstrates a good number of Isis' capabilities.
-In particular, the use of contributed actions etc is demonstrated by `ToDoItemContributions`; view models are demonstrated by `ToDoItemsByCategoryViewModel` and `ToDoItemsByDateRangeViewModel`; a dashboard is demonstrated by `ToDoAppDashboard`.
+The quickest way to get started with Apache Isis is to run the simple archetype.
+This will generate a very simple one-class domain model, called `SimpleObject`, with a single property `name`.
+There is also a corresponding `SimpleObjectRepository` domain service.
+From this you can easily rename these initial classes, and extend to build up your own Isis domain application.

-Running this archetype is a good way to get familiar with the structure of a not-too-complex Isis application.
-However, to get started with your own application, we generally recommend that you can run the alternative [simple archetype](simple-archetype.html).
-This will generate a completely stripped back and minimal application for you to refactor and extend; you can then use this ToDo app to guide your own development.
+If you want to see a more functionally complete example, also check out the [ToDo app (quickstart) archetype](quickstart-archetype.html); this will give you a good idea of what makes up a not-too-complex Isis application.
+In fact, we recommend that you run both archetypes: this simple archetype generates a very simple application for you to refactor and extend, while the ToDo app provides to guide your own development.

 ### Generating the App